jaym-01/RISCVCPU/statements/john_yeo.md

 **Writing to cache**

-This was a section which I worked on for the data cache.
-For writing to the cache, I considered three possibilities:
+I needed to implement logic for writing data to the cache.
+For this, I considered three possibilities:

 - Read operation and there was a hit: Update U bit in way 1 cache
 - Read operation and no hit: Update cache with new data and tag